-Maura Marshall, APRN, MSN Rosemary Stackpole Director, Health Services Director, Dining Services
+Maura Marshall, APRN, MSN Director, Health Services (603)641-7028 mmarshall@anselm.edu Esther Reed Director, Dining Services 603-641-7750 diningservices@anselm.edu

 Medical Equipment Approval Process

 A Medical Equipment Request Form with appropriate documentation must be submitted to Health Services.
 All requests will be reviewed on a case-by-case basis and documentation of a need for medical equipment (esp. air conditioning) does not guarantee that your application will be approved.